 - Domestic Water Supply – is protected for use in public and private water supplies.

 - Industrial Water Supply – is used for process and cooling water.

 - Agricultural Water Supply – is used for irrigation of crops and/or consumption by livestock.

 What are Criteria?

 Criteria to protect water quality can be numeric or narrative.
 An example of numeric criteria is “The acceptable range for pH is from 6 to 9.”
-A narrative criterion is used in Regulation 2, which states, “True color shall not be increased in any waters to the extent that it will interfere with present or projected future uses of these waters.”
-Criteria for general standards and specific standards can be found in chapters 4 and 5, respectively, of Regulation 2.
+A narrative criterion is used in Rule 2, which states, “True color shall not be increased in any waters to the extent that it will interfere with present or projected future uses of these waters.”
+Criteria for general standards and specific standards can be found in chapters 4 and 5, respectively, of Rule 2.

 What is Antidegradation?

-Arkansas's Antidegradation Policy, found in Chapter 2 of Regulation 2, is used to ensure protection of existing uses for all waters and provides extra protection for high quality waters or waters with unique aesthetic or ecological features.
+Arkansas's Antidegradation Policy, found in Chapter 2 of Rule 2, is used to ensure protection of existing uses for all waters and provides extra protection for high quality waters or waters with unique aesthetic or ecological features.